RCGP Northern Ireland

 NI Council members

 Dr Rose McCullagh.
-Belfast Area representative
+Belfast Area representative (also deputy Chair of Business and Finance)

 Dr Maeve Lambe.
 Southern Area representative

-Prof Frank Dobbs.
+Professor Frank Dobbs.
 Northern Area representative

 Dr Mark Holloway.
 Northern Area representative

 Dr Grainne Doran.
-South Eastern Area representative
+South Eastern Area representative (also Chair)

 Dr Marylou Murray.
 South Eastern Area representative